 The beer beverage is a mix of Colombian Soda and Aguila Beer.
 It had a cream soda beer taste to it and was tasty.
 I’m not a beer drinker generally, and I could have had more of this if I was spending the evening here. (wink)

-If you are a follower of the site you know my food obsession is the empanada.
-I’m on a quest to find good empanadas wherever I travel, and now I have MY place in Miami.
+If you are a follower of the site, you know my food obsession is the empanada.
+I’m on a quest to find tasty empanadas wherever I travel, and now I have MY place in Miami.

 Charlotte Bakery – meat stuffed inside flaky, buttery dough with avocado cilantro sauce.
 Get here early because they sell out fast.

 (I also learned that I’ve been pronouncing empanada wrong all my life.
 Thanks, Richie for correcting me!)

 There is a Chinese saying that translates to “My eyes are larger than my mouth”, and I experienced just that on this tour.

 As Richie says “there comes the point when you are going to hit the wall, and you can’t eat anymore.
 Let me know, and I’ll get you a doggy bag”.

 I “hit the wall” pretty early and started brown bagging it.
 I think Richie has a six sense about the so-called “wall” and knows at what point it’s about to occur because he started handing out bags before anyone asked.